j-mnr/gophergo.dev/content/basics/06-switch.md

 	}
 }

-// SwitchMultiple shows that we can perform the same logic for multiple cases
+// Multiple shows that we can perform the same logic for multiple cases
-// using the same `case` keyword by comma separating the values. func SwitchMultiple() {
+// using the same `case` keyword by comma separating the values. func Multiple() {
 	month := time.August
 	switch month {
 	case time.December, time.January, time.February: